chuck-h/twrap-smart-contracts/README.md

 * User1e wraps the MUSD into a bridgeable equivalent WMUSD using a standard ERC20 wrap contract
 * User1e submits a "deposit-to" transfer action to the bridge contract, specifying User1n (a native account owned by the same individual) as recipient.
 * User1n receives the native wrapped token TMUSD into their account
-* User1n buys something from a merchant and pays witl TMUSD.
+* User1n buys something from a merchant and pays with TMUSD.
 The merchant receives TMUSD into account User2n
 * User2n submits a "redeem-to" action to the Native bridge contract with metadata specifying the recipient EVM account.
 In this case it is an EVM account they also own, User2e.
 * The bridge contract sends WMUSD to User2e, 1:1 with the TMUSD transfer in.
 * User2e unwraps the WMUSD to MUSD